-If your passion is fishing, then becoming a professional fisherman is the perfect way to combine being outdoors with the adrenaline rush of hauling in a big catch.
+If your passion is fishing, then becoming a professional fisherman (or angler) is the perfect way to combine being outdoors with the adrenaline rush of hauling in a big catch.

 On the best of days, a professional fisherman can earn a good chunk of their annual salary on a single, large haul.
 Certain species of fish can be worth up to several thousand dollars per pound, which is why considerable interest exists in being a professional fisherman (or woman).